skalarproduktraum/phd-thesis/chapters/scenery.md

 Shader-based rendering has been introduced into OpenGL fully with OpenGL 2.1, with further extensions made with 3.3 and 4.1.
 What has not changed since the beginning though, is the basic programming model, where the programmer would modify a global state, and render objects either directly (in the ancient days of OpenGL 1.x), or with the help of vertex buffer objects (VBOs).

-Unfortunately, this programming model does not map well to current-generation GPUs, which have become massively parallel computing machines, sporting 4000 individual cores and more.
+Unfortunately, this programming model does not map well to current-generation GPUs, which have become massively parallel computing machines, with some sporting 4000 individual cores and more.
 They do not have the flexibility of regular CPUs, but eclipse them easily in floating-point compute power.

-In 2016, the Khronos Group has published a new graphics API named Vulkan, aiming at alleviating the issues with OpenGL, essentially starting with a clean slate.
+In 2016, the Khronos Group has published a new graphics API named _Vulkan_, aiming at alleviating the issues with OpenGL, essentially starting with a clean slate.
 Vulkan provides a much deeper, _close-to-metal_ access to the GPU than OpenGL does, further differences are:

-* More verbose code, with less checks done by the driver, leading to more clarity about what is done, and how.
-This however necessitates the developer taking greater care, as the specification clearly states that the driver is allowed to crash an application in case it is behaving out-of-spec.
+* More verbose code, with less checks done by the driver, leading to more clarity about what is done, when, and how.
+Now however the developer needs to take greater care in adhering to the specification, as it clearly states that the driver is allowed to crash an application in case it is behaving out-of-spec.
 * Higher possible performance by caching command buffers containing rendering commands, instead of scene iteration with every frame.
+Command buffers can also be created by multiple threads in parallel, but need to be submitted serially.
 * Resources, such as textures and buffers, and their descriptors, have to be allocated and managed on a much more fine-grained level than with OpenGL.
 * (Homogeneous) Multi-GPU support (since Vulkan 1.1).
 * A Conformance Test Suite (CTS) for the graphics drivers, ensuring that a Vulkan-based application behaves the same on all drivers.
-* Shaders are not loaded from GLSL text files, but compiled SPIR-V byte code, with large introspection possibilities, e.g. via the tool/library _spirv-cross_.
+* Shaders are not loaded from GLSL text files, but compiled SPIR-V byte code, with large possibilities for introspection and reflection, e.g. via the tool/library _spirv-cross_.

 From this list it is clear that with great power comes great responsibility — and that the OpenGL and Vulkan APIs do not map very well to each other.

 For this reason, _scenery_ has been written with flexibility regarding the rendering backend in mind: It should be easy for the developer to replace one of the existing rendering backends with an entirely new one.

 _scenery_ now includes both an OpenGL 4.1 backend for use on the macOS operating system, and a Vulkan backend for use on Windows and Linux.
-As the contract between the core library and the rendering part is quite thin, it is very easy to create new rendering backends, with offline rendering via an external raytracing software, such as _Embree_[@Wald:2014db], _OSPray_[@Wald:2017ee] or _OptiX_[@Parker:2013hxa] being a possibility.
+The contract between the core library and the rendering part is quite thin, making it very easy to create new rendering backends, with offline rendering via an external raytracing software, such as _Embree_[@Wald:2014db], _OSPray_[@Wald:2017ee] or _OptiX_[@Parker:2013hxa] being a future possibility.

 ### Interfacing with Graphics API on the Java VM